Medical-Guardian/IOE-SERVICES-DEV/af_code/partner_campaign_scheduler/CAMPAIGN_QUALIFICATION_LOGIC.md

 Expected: NOT QUALIFIED ❌

-Reason: Campaign status must be 'Active' (filtered in SQL query)
+Reason: Campaign status must be 'Active' or 'Testing' (filtered in SQL query)
 ```

 #### Test Case 4.7: Wrong Campaign Type